TiesHagdorn/ai-task-completion-notifier/README.md

 ## Usage

-The extension works automatically on the ChatGPT website.
+The extension works automatically on the ChatGPT, Gemini and Claude websites.
 Click the extension icon in your toolbar to toggle desktop notifications on or off.